 - Hollow insides.
 To test if it’s done, knock on the bread loaf.
 It should sound hollow inside when knocking.

-For best results, store the bread in a paper bag so that it doesn’t soften.
+For best results, store the Dutch oven bread in a paper bag so that it doesn’t soften.
 Do not store in a plastic zip top bag, as it will trap moisture and make the crust soft and soggy.
 The paper bag let’s more air in, keeping the crust crispy and delicious.

 Dutch Oven Bread

-- 3 cups (395 grams) all-purpose flour (more for dusting)
+- 4.5 cups (585 grams) all-purpose flour (more for dusting)

-- 1 1/2 teaspoons fine sea salt
+- 2 ½ teaspoons (14 grams) fine sea salt

-- 1 1/2 cups warm water (105°F)
+- 2 ¼ cups (17.8 ounces) warm water (105°F)

 - Once the flour is all mixed in, cover with a towel or plastic wrap spayed with nonstick spray.
-Leave on the counter and let rest for 8-24 hours.
-If you're short on time, you can bake as soon as 2 hours.
-The longer it sits, the better.
+Leave on the counter and let rise for 8-24 hours.
+If you're short on time, you can bake as soon as 3 hours (I prefer to make in the morning and bake in the evening).
 You can also refrigerate it for up to 7 days.